daveadams/sakai-info/ROADMAP.md

 ### 0.4 ###

-* Standardized abstraction for user and site to support --mod and --dbrow
 * Sqlite test infrastructure for a few basic objects
+* Command line tool name change to "sin"

 ### 0.5 ###